banderson6979/nucleus/README.md

 ## Welcome Nucleus

-This is a simple invoice and tracking application suited for small companies.
+This is a simple invoice and tracking application.
 It helps you in managing your daily task in your daily business: track activities, expenses and invoices.

 What can you do with Nucleus?